WICG/attribution-reporting-api/EVENT.md

 [
   {
     "trigger_data": "2",
-    // Note that “not_filters” which filters with a negation is also supported.
+    // Note that "not_filters" which filters with a negation is also supported.
     "filters": {"source_type": ["navigation"]}
   },
   {